-At the request of CENI, and in order to enhance electoral dispute management, EISA supported the training of 40 judges and clerks of the Courts of First Instance on 17-18 October.
-On 19-20 October EISA Niger trained more than 325 presidents of the decentralised electoral commissions.
+At the request of CENI, and in order to enhance electoral dispute management, EISA supported the training of more than 325 presidents of the decentralised electoral commissions on 19-20 October.
 These presidents will train presiding officers who, in turn, will train the electoral officials of their polling stations.

 EISA Niger, alongside other international partners, contributed to the design and completion of a series of operational documents and terms of reference needed by the CENI.
 These included a collection of legislative and regulatory texts relating to elections in Niger, training tools for agents operating the logistics chain, practical methodology for the distribution of voter cards, forms at the municipalities level currently used for the distribution of voter cards, and a handbook for the monitoring of field missions for the distribution of voter cards and lists.